stianlaa/byte-barometer/README.md

 ## Future work

+- [ ] Investigate current responsetimes

-- [ ] Do sentiment analysis before upserting?
+- [ ] Improve responsiveness, current pipeline, but speed up aspect based sentiment analyis and add streaming

 - [ ] Consider doing a general sentiment analysis per document being sent in, instead of aspect based analysis.
 - [ ] Add an animation to the byte-barometer, when it receives new data.
 - [ ] Add a sort of streaming of comments and sentiment analysis, so that the byte-barometer is updated in real time.